Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields

+It is intriguing to compare the transverse relaxation $T_2^{-1}$ we measure with the longitudinal one $T_1^{-1}$.
+While $T_2^{-1}$ strongly depends on the magnetic field [Eq.~(\ref{eq:3})], $T_1^{-1}$ is magnetic field-independent until extreme fields \cite{walter2002magnetic}.
+However, in the $B=0$ limit, the two characteristic times align due to the isotropy of the relaxation process and the absence of a quantization axis, rendering them degenerate $T_1=T_2$.
+In this limit, the results agree with the theoretical expressions for the longitudinal spin lifetimes of the fundamental mode \cite{appelt1998theory, walter2002magnetic}.

+We extend the previous analysis and include the effect of spin-exchange assuming small spin polarization $P\ll1$, as well as the small contribution of diffusion-damping \cite{SI}.
+The modeled response is shown in Fig.~\ref{fig:N2_destruction} (dot-dashed lines), and is in good agreement with the measured data. \BL{This agreement further supports the accuracy of our rate identifications.} At higher spin-exchange rates, the range of magnetic field values over which relaxation is suppressed expands.
+Spin-exchange increases decoherence at high magnetic fields, alters the longitudinal lifetime \cite{appelt1998theory}, and affects the low-field decoherence rate.
+In the SERF regime, sensors benefit from suppressed decoherence due to both spin-exchange and spin-destruction processes.
+For low polarization and $R_{\textrm{se}}\gg R_{\textrm{sd}}$, we estimate the fundamental decoherence rate of cesium-atom SERF magnetometers to be approximately $45\%$ higher than in the $R_{\textrm{se}}\ll R_{\textrm{sd}}$ regime studied here \cite{SI}.

+The simple model describes relaxation arising solely from the electron spin $S$, akin to that caused by white magnetic field noise coupled exclusively to it \cite{happer2010optically,happer1972optical}.
+It assumes the noise correlation time is much shorter than the hyperfine interaction timescale, effectively "freezing" the nuclear spin during the instantaneous perturbation.
+For spin-rotation interactions, collisions last a few picoseconds \cite{happer1987optical,happer2010optically}, with mean intervals of tens of picoseconds under the gas pressure used here: shorter than and comparable to the hyperfine timescale, respectively.
+In the pressure-broadened optical transition, probe-induced relaxation involves photon absorption and non-radiative de-excitation via $\textrm{N}_2$ collisions, with correlation times of a few picoseconds.
+While such $S$-damping explains our results well, deviations could offer insights into relaxation mechanisms at low magnetic fields.

-In conclusion, we have experimentally demonstrated an order of magnitude suppression of $T_2$-type decoherence at low magnetic fields for processes that do not preserve the spin such as spin-rotation interaction and absorption of light.
-A simple model reveals that the suppression is owed to preservation of the nuclear spin of the alkali at low magnetic field, which is lost at moderate magnetic fields by uncorrelated Larmor precession of the magnetic moments in the two hyperfine manifolds.
-This work extends the use of magnetic-field as a tool to suppress decoherence that originates from processes which do not preserve the spins.
+In conclusion, we have experimentally demonstrated the magnetic field dependence of $T_2$-type decoherence for processes that do not preserve spin, such as spin-rotation interaction and light absorption, exhibiting more than an order of magnitude variation.
+This work extends the use of magnetic fields as an effective tool to suppress decoherence originating from processes that predominantly affect the electron spin of alkali-metal atoms.

-It is intriguing that the decoherence rates observed at moderate-high magnetic fields due to spin-destruction collisions or by absorption of light are only partially owing to the loss of spin during the collision.
-Instead, it is the coherent but asynchronous precession of the magnetic moments in the two hyperfine manifolds that dephases the average spin of the ensemble after few collisions.
-In the limit $I\gg1$, the fraction of the total spin that is lost during a collision is so small that the dynamics and dephasing become akin to that of spin-exchange collisions where the relaxation of the uniform spin mode is only due to the asynchronous precession after redistribution of the spin population between the two hyperfine manifolds.